 - The Time Window parameter in a real-time analytic should be at least as long as the longest anticipated interval between observations for any given track.
 Observations older than this duration will be purged from memory in order to manage resources.

 The features for which incidents will be detected using open and close conditions.

 Join Layer (optional)

-You can optionally choose which dataset to process a spatial relationship with as part of an opening or closing condition.
+Optionally choose which dataset to process a spatial relationship with as part of an opening or closing condition.

 The set of conditions that define the start of an incident.
-This can include a spatial condition, a time range, and a set of attribute expressions.
+This can include a spatial condition, time range, and a set of attribute expressions.

 Close Condition (optional)